William Thomas Cain/Getty Images

 A few years later, the couple filed for bankruptcy protection.
 In 2006, the federal government charged them with tax fraud.

-Mike Rhoades, an attorney with Rhoades Levy Law Group in the Chicago area, says learning about tax demands -- immediately -- is a must for lottery winners.
+Mike Rhoades, an attorney with Rhoades Levy Law Group in the Chicago area, says a crash course in taxes is a must for lottery winners.

 "If it's a large payout, not only can the winner lose half of it to federal and state income taxes -- but at death, he or she could lose another 50 percent (of what's left) to 'death taxes' by failing to create an estate plan," he says.